Are you visiting Lonavala this weekend and confused between the best places to visit in Lonavala in monsoon? Well, things are much sorted here.

 Dhudhiware waterfall is just 8 km form Lonavala city center.
 It comes into action in the monsoon time only.
 Approx stature of this waterfall is 135 ft.
 One can appreciate the excite of this cascade rappelling securely, as every one of the exercises are done under master direction, and all well being measures are taken for it.
-If you want book day adventure at dudhiware waterfall rappelling.

 4) Karla - Bhaja caves